cinchy-co/Documentation/README.md

 ## The root causes of IT delay and frustration

-When a new IT project is green-lit, you often pay a hefty fine called the **integration tax** where you're continuously building new integrations between applications, just to reuse data that is already available in your systems.
+When a new IT project is green-lit, you often pay a hefty fine called the **integration tax** where you're continuously building new integrations between applications, just to reuse data that's already available in your systems.

 Over time, this never-ending cycle of copying data between fragmented apps gets more complex, resulting in delayed launches, budget overruns, and “shadow IT” projects.